simsong/tcpflow/README.md

 containing IP fragments will not be recorded properly.

 tcpflow can output a summary report file in DFXML format.
-This file includes information about the systme on which the tcpflow program was compiled, where it was run, and every TCP flow, including source and destination IP addresses and ports, number of bytes, number of packets, and (optionally) the MD5 hash of every bytestream.
+This file includes information about the system on which the tcpflow program was compiled, where it was run, and every TCP flow, including source and destination IP addresses and ports, number of bytes, number of packets, and (optionally) the MD5 hash of every bytestream.